 Unfortunately, I cannot use it in Lidl, which is my primary source of groceries.
 However, Lidl started accepting American Express cars in Germany.
 So, it may come to Switzerland as well.
 I can also use it in Aligro, where we buy most of our meat.

-On average, I can do about 40% of my purchases with my American Express.
+On average, I can do about 40% of my purchases with American Express.

 For more information on this card, I wrote a review of the Swisscard Amex.

 So, to sum up, I use two cards for my domestic purchases.
 Whenever I can, I use my Swisscard Amex with a 1% cashback.
-And when I cannot, I use my Cumulus MasterCard with 0.33%.
+And when I cannot, I use my Certo One MasterCard with 1% (or .33% in some other shops).
 I am getting used to this system, and I know which shops I can use my Amex and which I cannot.

-If you want more details, I have an entire post about my Cumulus credit card.
+If you want more details, I have an entire article about the Certo credit card.

 In the previous section, I focused on domestic purchases in Swiss Francs.

 Now, I also make many purchases in other currencies and other countries.
 And so do many people in Switzerland.
 About 40% of my credit card bills are paid in foreign currencies.
-For this, I need to use another card with minimum currency exchange fees.
-This extra card is an essential part of any credit card strategy.
+For this, I need to use another card with minimum currency exchange fees, and this extra card is an essential part of any credit card strategy.

-All credit cards available in Switzerland are charging a substantial fee for purchases in foreign currencies.
+All credit cards available in Switzerland charge a substantial fee for purchases in foreign currencies.
 Sometimes, they are also charging based on the country, not only the currency.
-For instance, my credit card charges a fee for everything that is abroad, even if it is in Swiss Francs.
+For instance, my credit card charges a fee for everything abroad, even if it is in Swiss Francs.

 Eliminating foreign currency exchange fees is definitely what will save you the most in your credit strategy.
 Compared to my base card, the Amex, I save 2.5% on each international purchase!
 It is much more than the cashback I get on my domestic purchases.

-If you are often paying with your credit card in another country, you could consider using Neon for this.
+If you are often paying with your card in another country, you could consider using Neon for this.
 Neon is a free Swiss digital bank.
-And they recently started offering free purchases abroad with their MasterCard.
+And they offer free purchases abroad with their MasterCard.

 What could be better?

-I am quite happy with my current strategy.
-It is getting better and better.
-But there are always things that could be improved.
+I am quite happy with my current credit card strategy, and it is getting better and better.
+But there are always things that I could improve.

 Another thing I would like to improve is the usage of my American Express card.
-There are many places where I cannot use my Amex.
-It is unfortunate since the bonus is higher than it is on my MasterCard.
+There are many places where I cannot use my Amex, and it is unfortunate since the bonus is higher than it is on my MasterCard.
 If I could use my Amex everywhere, my overall bonus would be higher.

-Do you have any idea on how to improve my credit card strategy?
+Do you have any idea how to improve my credit card strategy?

 7 Tips for credit cards